AWS Lambda vs Azure Functions vs Google Cloud Functions: Comparing Serverless Providers

 AWS Lambda vs Azure Functions vs Google Cloud Functions: Performance Comparison

-Recently at USENIX Annual Technical Conference 2018, an academic report was published about the performance of various serverless platforms.
-The research was conducted on a single “measurement function” which performed the two basic tasks:
+At USENIX Annual Technical Conference, a few years ago, an academic report was published about the performance of various serverless platforms.
+The research was conducted on a single “measurement function” which performed two basic tasks:

 - Collect invocation timing and runtime information of function instance